tkemmer/NESSie.jl/README.md

  library to create surface and volume meshes from [PDB](https://www.rcsb.org/pdb) files

 Please refer to the respective tool's README file for more details.

+## Citing
+If you use `NESSie.jl` in your research, please cite the following publication:
+> Kemmer, T, Rjasanow, S., Hildebrandt, A (2018).
+NESSie. jl - Efficient and Intuitive
+> Finite Element and Boundary Element Methods for Nonlocal Protein Electrostatics in the
+> Julia Language.
+Journal of Computational Science 28, 193-203.